-Achievement Levels: Based on recommendations from policymakers, educators, and members of the general public, the Governing Board has set specific achievement levels for each subject area and grade.
+Achievement Levels: Based on recommendations from policymakers, educators, and members of the general public, the National Assessment Governing Board has set specific achievement levels for each subject area and grade.
 Achievement levels are performance standards indicating what students should know and be able to do.
 They provide another perspective with which to interpret student performance.
 NAEP results are reported in terms of three achievement levels-Basic, Proficient, and Advanced-and are expressed in terms of the percentage of students who attained each level.
 The three achievement levels are defined as follows:

 - Basic denotes partial mastery of prerequisite knowledge and skills that are fundamental for proficient work at each grade. - Proficient represents solid academic performance for each grade assessed.
-Students reaching this level have demonstrated competency over challenging subject matter, including subject-matter knowledge, application of such knowledge to real-world situations, and appropriate analytical skills. - Advanced represents superior performance.
+Students reaching this level have demonstrated competency over challenging subject matter, including subject-matter knowledge, application of such knowledge to real-world situations, and analytic skills appropriate to the subject matter. - Advanced represents superior performance.